 The Sigma 24-70mm f/2.8 DG DN Art Lens is not optically stabilized, but Sony generally takes care of that omission with Steady Shot or IBIS (In-Body Image Stabilization).
 On a traditional DSLR with an optical viewfinder, IBIS results in an unstabilized view, meaning that stabilization was not helpful for composition or for providing a still subject to the camera's AF system.
 With EVFs being prevalent in Sony's compatible E-mount lineup, the viewfinder image is directly from the imaging sensor, which is stabilized.
-Therefore, the viewfinder image is very nicely stabilized, and sensor-based AF takes advantage of the stabilized view for improved accuracy.
+Therefore, the viewfinder image is nicely stabilized, and sensor-based AF takes advantage of the stabilized view for improved accuracy.

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS, an additional step that is annoying when speed is important such as when going from tripod to handheld.

 Best-selling lenses usually reach that status in part because they have excellent optical performance.
 This lens checks that box.